 In some of the new crop of sovereign debt restructuring situations, a new variable has to be taken into consideration: namely, the role of bonds that the sovereign has issued in the local currency.
-In the past, as these local currency-denominated bonds generally represented only a small part of the overall debt burden, they were not addressed as part of the overall sovereign debt restructuring solution applicable to external debt.
+In the past, as these local currency -denominated bonds generally represented only a small part of the overall debt burden, they were not addressed as part of the overall sovereign debt restructuring solution applicable to external debt.
 However, there are now countries such as Ghana where the local bonds represent a relatively significant part of the country's overall debt burden.
 This is a result of the concerted efforts by governments in many emerging and developing economies in the last decade or longer to develop local capital markets.
 (Pakistan and Sri Lanka also have considerable local debt components as part of their overall debt burden.)

-In Ghana, for this year local currency-denominated debt was expected to represent 41% of Ghana's GDP whereas its external debt was expected to represent 45% of Ghana's GDP, according to IMF projections made before Ghana's default last December.
-However, as reported in the Financial Times, Ghana's debt servicing costs this year for its local debt (expected to represent approximately 50% of central government revenues) were projected to actually exceed debt servicing costs this year for its external debt (expected to represent approximately 13% of central government revenues).
+In Ghana, before its default on its external debt last December, local currency-denominated debt represented 41% of Ghana's GDP whereas its external debt represented 45% of Ghana's GDP.
+However, as reported in The Financial Times, debt servicing costs for its local debt [41% of GDP] actually exceeded debt servicing costs for its external debt (13% of GDP).